-If you have breast cancer, you will need to see a number of different health professionals.
-Your first point of contact will usually be your GP.
-They will arrange the initial tests to assess your symptoms.
-If these tests do not rule out cancer, you will probably be referred to a specialist doctor for more tests and treatment.
+Your general practitioner (GP) will arrange the first tests to assess your symptoms.
+If these tests do not rule out cancer, you’ll usually be referred to a specialist breast service for further tests.

-- GP – works in partnership with your specialist in providing your ongoing care
+- GP – assists you with treatment decisions and works in partnership with your specialists in providing ongoing care

-- Breast surgeon – specialises in surgery and performs biopsies; some breast surgeons also perform breast reconstruction and specialised oncoplastic procedures
+- Breast surgeon – specialises in surgery and performs biopsies; some breast surgeons also perform breast reconstruction and plastic surgery procedures

-- Oncoplastic breast surgeon – specialises in using plastic surgery techniques to achieve a good cosmetic outcome after surgery
+- Oncoplastic breast surgeon – specialises in using plastic surgery techniques to reconstruct breast tissue after surgery

 - Reconstructive (plastic) surgeon – performs breast reconstruction for women who have had a mastectomy

 - Anaesthetist – administers anaesthetic before surgery and monitors you during the operation